apigee/api-platform-samples/learn-edge/response-cache-1/README.md

-# Enance performance with response caching
+# Enhance performance with response caching

 **Response caching** is a popular feature in Edge that **speeds up your proxy performance**.
 The Response Cache policy caches responses from the backend target.
 When Edge can pull a response from the cache, it circumvents the target entirely, greatly speeding up the overall response time.
 Naturally, Edge has a Response Cache policy that makes adding this feature easy to employ.